 What about sole traders (the ‘self employed’)?

-If you are a sole trader, you can be sued personally if a legal dispute takes place.
+If you are a sole trader, you can be sued personally if a legal dispute occurs.

 What if you’re a director?

 As a director, you have certain responsibilities to your company, as enshrined in the Companies Act 2006.
-These include taking reasonable care and working in the best interests of the company.
+These include taking reasonable care and working in the company’s best interests.

 This may also be the case in a corporate manslaughter claim.